 Historically, Ji Gong was a Chinese Buddhist monk who lived during the Southern Song Dynasty, one who’s credited with mythical healing powers.

-Among the many outrageous stories associated with the eccentric monk, the most memorable for believers is that of Ji Gong’s dirt pills.
-In this, Ji Gong would shape an elixir using the rubbed-off dirt of his body.
-Anyone who dares to ingest this will be rejuvenated, that is if one is worthy of salvation.
+Among the many outrageous stories associated with the eccentric monk, the most memorable for believers is also that of Ji Gong’s dirt pills.
+In this, Ji Gong would shape an elixir using dirt rubbed off his body.
+Anyone who dares to ingest this will be instantly rejuvenated.
+That is, if one is worthy of salvation.

-Other Chinese folktales also hail Ji Gong as being the reincarnation of a Buddhist Arhat.
-Coming back to modern times, Lingyin Temple in the Zhejiang Province of China is the most famous temple associated with this folkloric god of healing.
-The temple was where Ji Gong was historically ordained as a monk.
+Other Chinese folktales hail Ji Gong as the reincarnation of a Buddhist Arhat.
+Coming back to modern times, Lingyin Temple in the Zhejiang Province of China is the most famous temple associated with this Chinese folkloric health god.
+Historically, the temple was where Ji Gong was ordained as a monk.